 Kitsch Collections that can be viewed by the general public probably fit best under Museum of the Strange and Unusual

 - In the film About Schmidt, Warren Schmidt's wife, Helen, collects little Hummel figurines, to Warren's displeasure.
 Later in the film Warren visits a museum full of them and has to admit they aren't all so bad.
 Warren and Helen are both in their late 60s, and Helen is depicted as grandmotherly, though technically not a grandmother.

 - In Falling Down, William Foster's mother has such a collection.
 When the police were interviewing her to try and see where her rampaging son might go next, she was incredibly nervous because she felt that William might kill her and wouldn't say anything.
 The lead detective dramatically calmed her down just by asking which figurine was her favorite, guessing that it was a dog (it was the giraffe).

 - Deconstructed in Up - Carl has to learn to let go of it all in order to move on.

 - In Charlotte McLeod's novel Exit The Milkman, one of the characters has a huge collection of porcelain.

 - Annie Wilkes from Stephen King's Misery has a collection like this, and she knows exactly how they're placed.

 - See also Nettie Cobb and her carnival glass in Needful Things.
 She tolerated her husband's abuse for many years, but when he smashed one of her pieces she took his life.

-- Also, a short story in Everything's Eventual about a guy who collected Graffiti.
+- Also, "All That You Love Will Be Carried Away", a short story in Everythings Eventual about a traveling salesman who collects graffiti.

 - Also, Kirstie Carver in The Regulators collects Hummel figurines.
 Her goal in life is to design one that looks like her Spoiled Brat son.